acsone/checklog-odoo/README.md

 <!--- shortdesc-begin -->

-Check if an odoo log file contains error, with the possibility to ignore some errors based on regular expressions..
+Check if an odoo log file contains error, with the possibility to ignore some errors based on regular expressions.

 <!--- shortdesc-end -->